plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

         }
     ```

-4. Get the user trip request to be used in the chat.
+4. Task: Get the user trip request to be used in the chat.

+    The `GetUserTripRequest` method is a utility method to select between multiples travels user option.

-    This method provide a trip description to be use as a request to the group chat.
+    This method provide a trip description to be use as a request (challenge)  to the Ai agent group chat.

+    Add this mehod to `TravelAgentChatCoordinator` class.

     ```csharp
         /// <summary>
         /// Get the user trip request to be used in the chat.